Downy mildew: Hops

 Hop Downy Mildew (caused by Pseudoperonospora humuli) is specific to hops (Humulus lupulus).
 The disease is the single most devastating disease in Western United States hopyards, since the microbe thrives in moist climates.
 Infected young hop bines become stunted with thickened clusters of pale curled leaves.
 These spikes have a silvery upper surface, while the undersides of leaves become blackened with spores.
 These dwarfed spikes are called "basal spikes".
 'Lateral' or 'terminal' spikes occur further up the vine.
 An entire hop crop could be devastated in only a few days.

 Ornamentals

 A new and particularly aggressive form of impatiens downy mildew has recently emerged as a major threat to the cultivation of ornamental impatiens in the United States, where they are one of the most popular ornamental plants.

 Peronospora sparsa attacks rose bushes (including Rosa canina) and Rubus species.

 Soybeans

 Peronospora manshurica infects soybeans, reducing photosynthetic activity, yield, and quality.
 The fungus spreads by oospores on diseased leaves and/or on infected seed.
-The disease spreads in environments with high humidity and favors temperatures between 20-22 °C. Tufts of grayish to pale-colored sporangiophores on the underside of leaves easily distinguish the infection from other foliar diseases.
+The disease spreads in environments with high humidity and favors temperatures between 20 and 22 °C. Tufts of grayish to pale-colored sporangiophores on the underside of leaves easily distinguish the infection from other foliar diseases.
 The disease is often controlled using the fungicides mancozeb, maneb, or zineb.